 The Board and the Governors together with the staff and parents have a dialogue concerning the long term goals for the School and relevant strategies to meet these goals.
-Goals and strategies are documented in a Strategic plan for 2018 to 2024.
+Goals and strategies are documented in a newly updated Strategic plan for 2022-2027.